IanCaio/Blog/_posts/2018-01-20-making-comment-sections-with-staticman-part-2.markdown

 </div>
 ```

-So the dynamic JSON object should fit that layout, by making a tree with a list of comments, where each
+So the dynamic JSON object should fit that layout, by making a tree with a list of comments.
+Each
-comment would be an object with the keys and values associated with its comment and, **if** it had any replies,
+comment would be an object with the properties associated with it and, **if** it has any replies,
-a particular key that would be an array with all the replies comment objects.
+a particular property that would be an array with all the replies comment objects.
 It's something that
 can be better understood visualized:

 ```json